 - Protect the interests of business and employees by ensuring that all HR policies and procedures are compliant with governmental laws and regulations.

 - Work with site based senior management and HR leaders to develop salary, wage and bonus structures.

 - Ensure that the HR Information System is well managed and controlled and complies to current GDPR and data regulations.

 - Develop a culture of continuous improvement and where possible look for efficiencies that may accommodate a shared service model.

-- Have excellent influencing and communication skills (verbal, written and presentation), able to create understanding and a desire to change in the people you work with at all levels.
+- Have excellent leadership, influencing and communication skills (verbal, written and presentation), able to create understanding and a desire to change in the people you work with at all levels.